-I am a scientist who applies physics to quantify pathological processes in human organs and tissues (such as the liver, skeletal muscle, the heart and the pancreas) to allow early detection of disease, and to provide sensitive biomarkers to use in longitudinal studies of therapy.
+I am a scientist who applies physics to quantify pathological processes in human organs and tissues (such as the liver, skeletal muscle, the knee, the heart and the pancreas) to allow early detection of disease, and to provide sensitive biomarkers to use in longitudinal studies of therapy.

 My work as a principal investigator concentrates on creating and clinically validating methods of accelerating quantitative MRI to reduce costs and improve the patient experience.
 You can read more about these activities on the "Research" tab and in research papers from my group available here and here.

 I collaborate with other principal investigators to design, develop and implement quantitative methods and apply them to clinical research questions or genuine importance.

 My methods for quantifying the amount of fat stored in the liver and pancreas are playing a key role in Newcastle research to reverse type 2 diabetes through very low calorie diets (available here).

 I have developed and led the physics behind a multicentre trial to prove that MRI is a more sensitive way of tracking disease progression, compared to conventional functional measurements (available here).

 Recent work has also included using quantitative MRI to track the effectiveness of anti-inflammatory treatments in juvenile idiopathic arthritis.